The Developments and Challenges towards Dexterous and Embodied Robotic Manipulation: A Survey

 How to solve these problems is the frontier and hot topic in current research.
 However, current research on robotic manipulation mainly focuses on two-fingered grippers.
 For example, the robotic large language model (LLM) RT-X series proposed by Google \cite{2024ICRA-open} and VoxPoser \cite{2023arxiv-voxposer} which combines LLM and vision-language model (VLM) for robotic manipulation.
 Although a simple two-fingered gripper can finish many manipulation tasks, this type of end-effector has two disadvantages which seriously restrict its development in robotic manipulation.
 First, the two-fingered gripper can only provide fewer contact points during the interaction and cannot provide stable and reliable gripping under certain tasks.
 Second, the two-fingered gripper itself has fewer degrees of freedom and cannot complete complex manipulation tasks, such as in-hand rotating and using tools.

-Highly anthropomorphic multi-fingered dexterous hands can make up the deficiency of two-fingered grippers.
+Highly anthropomorphic multi-fingered dexterous hands can make up the deficiency of two-fingered grippers. {On the one hand, it has more DoFs, contact points, and a larger operating space, which enhance adaptability and stability in uncertain environments and when handling objects difficult to model.
+On the other hand, dexterous hands support a wider range of skills instead of only opening and closing as grippers.
+The dexterous hands can perform human-like manipulations such as twisting and screwing, and autonomously select actions based on tactile feedback \cite{2024IROS_DexSkills}.
+Although grippers can also be equipped with tactile sensors, they can only detect basic grasp status rather than enabling active environmental interaction.
+By contrast, dexterous hands can use rich tactile sensing to compensate for limited visual perception (e.g., blocked cameras) and interact adaptively with the environment.
+Thus, only dexterous hands are capable of addressing all challenges in robotic manipulation.

-Compared with the simple two-fingered gripper, the learning of manipulation skills for multi-fingered dexterous hands is particularly difficult.
+However, learning manipulation skills for multi-fingered hands remains significantly more difficult than for simple two-fingered grippers.} Compared with the simple two-fingered gripper, the learning of manipulation skills for multi-fingered dexterous hands is particularly difficult.